 Truth and fiction of 'Chernobyl': liquidators of the Chernobyl NPP about the most popular TV series in history

 "The most popular TV series in the world of all time" was a film history about events in Ukraine.
 Namely - about the nuclear disaster in Chernobyl on April 26, 1986 and the first months of its elimination.
 At least this is how the IMDB service evaluated the mini-series "Chernobyl" produced by the HBO TV channel, which has already surpassed the popular "Game of Thrones" in terms of ratings.
 How true is the series about those terrible events?
 The floor is given to the liquidators and researchers of the Chernobyl accident.

-Radio Liberty asked to express their opinion on the "Chernobyl saga" of the catastrophe researchers and participants in the liquidation of the Chernobyl NPP accident.
+Radio Liberty asked to express their opinion on the "Chernobyl saga" of the disaster researchers and participants in the liquidation of the Chernobyl accident.
 All of them took part in the events on which the Chernobyl series is based.
 And - have survived to our time.

-Cozy courtyard on Andriyivskyy Descent in Kiev, which is pressed against the mountain covered with forest.
-On the slope - the big screen.
-People are watching the Chernobyl series.
-Mostly - young people: these are guides who conduct excursions to the Chernobyl zone.
+A cozy courtyard on Andreevsky Descent in Kiev, which nestles against a wooded mountain.
+There is a large screen on the slope.
+People are watching the series "Chernobyl".
+Mostly young people: these are guides who conduct excursions to the Chernobyl zone.

-A few spectators - men are much older.
-These are the liquidators of the Chernobyl accident, de facto the prototypes of the heroes of the Chernobyl series.
-It looked like a closed film viewing, organized for those whose fates are connected with Chernobyl.
-It could get on and Radio Liberty.
+Several of the spectators are considerably older men.
+These are the liquidators of the accident at the Chernobyl nuclear power plant, de facto - prototypes of the heroes of the series "Chernobyl".
+This is how the closed film screening looked like, organized for those whose lives are connected with Chernobyl.
+They could get on it and Radio Liberty.